 Click on this button to save an authentication key to a Linux or Unix machine.
-In order to configure an Event or Smart Alert to cause an SSH command to be sent to a Linux or Unix machine automatically (see page 115 or page 119), the Linux or Unix computer must be configured to accept the command from the ENVIROMUX.
+In order to configure an Event or Smart Alert to cause an SSH command to be sent to a Linux or Unix machine automatically (see How to setup Smart Alerts), the Linux or Unix computer must be configured to accept the command from the ENVIROMUX.
 To do this, save the RSA public key, filename id rsa.pub, to the computer(s) to receive remote SSH commands.